 - AMS 550 Stochastic Models

-Given that the track of Statistics is highly correlated with the track of Quantitative Finance (QF), interested students can choose to take selected courses in QF and obtain the Advanced Certificate in Quantitative Finance .
-Please see following website for detailed introduction of this and our QF program in general.
+Given that the track of Statistics is highly correlated with the track of Quantitative Finance (QF), interested students can choose to take selected courses in QF and obtain the 15-credit Advanced Certificate in Quantitative Finance.
+Please see the following website for detailed introduction of this and our QF program in general.